 |Drying seeds on a paper plate|

 Once you've finished the bleach soak, rinse the seeds very thoroughly to make sure no traces of the bleach remain.
 Then dump them out onto a coffee filter or paper plate to dry, labeling it with the type of seed and the date processed.
-Be sure to spread them out so they dry evenly, and swirl them around on the second day and each day afterwards (they make stick to the filter or plate, if so gently pry them loose and stir.)
+Be sure to spread them out so they dry evenly, and swirl them around on the second day and each day afterwards (they may stick to the filter or plate, if so gently pry them loose and stir.)
 I leave mine on top of a bookcase for about a week.
 After that, you're done!

 You will want to put them into a small paper envelope for storage, and then into an airtight container like a mason jar (I don't like putting the seeds in small ziplocs for long term storage, although I do use those to ship seeds to friends.)
 Some people store their seeds in the fridge, I don't have room in mine for seeds so I keep them in my cool basement.